Ksbooth01/Amazon-EKS-CLuster/README.md

   <details>
   <summary> <B> Create an EKS service role (AWS CLI)</B> </summary>

+ You can also do this in a single step using the AWS CLI instead of the AWS Console:
 ```sh
 # get your account ID
 ACCOUNT_ID=$(aws sts get-caller-identity --output text --query 'Account')